The Vestiges of Carthage

 I should also mention that I love elephants and it was from Carthage that Hannibal set out in his attempt to defeat the Roman Empire, his ships laden with war elephants.
 Once on dry land, these elephants had to cross the Alps on their way towards Italy.
 Despite the dramatic story, most never made it, although if you are on a skiing holiday, it is worth trying to find amidst the ice and snow the odd Carthaginian coin depicting a muscular elly!

 Laden with this emotional and historical baggage, my wife and I visited the site of Carthage in the modern city of Tunis.
 Specifically we visited the Antonine Baths, the ancient port, the theatre, amphitheatre and aqueducts.
-Although the stone remains are Roman as opposed to Carthaginian (once the Romans had defeated the Carthaginians in the Third Punic War, salt was said to have been sown into the earth in order to sterilise the soil), the atmosphere is charged with the history of multiple centuries and civilisations.
+Although the stone remains are Roman as opposed to Carthaginian (once the Romans had defeated the Carthaginians in the Third Punic War, salt was said to have been sown into the earth in order to sterilize the soil), the atmosphere is charged with the history of multiple centuries and civilizations.

 At the Roman aqueduct